-New/Revised/Amended Standards and Interpretations Effective Date Issued by IASB Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets between an Investor and Its Associate or Joint Venture" IFRS 17 - "Insurance Contracts" January 1, 2023 Amendments to IFRS 17 January 1, 2023 Amendments to IFRS 17 "Initial Application of IFRS 17 and IFRS 9 - Comparative Information" January 1, 2023 Amendments to IAS1 "Classify Liabilities as Current or Non- current" January 1, 2023 Amendments to IAS 1 in "Disclosure of Accounting Policies" January 1, 2023 Amendments to IAS 8 "Definition of accounting Estimates" January 1, 2023 Amendments to IAS 12 "Deferred Income Tax related to Assets and Liabilities Derived from Single Transaction" January 1, 2023 As of the date of issuance of the consolidated financial statem continued to assess the impact of the above standards and exp position and financial performance.
-The relevant impacts will lanations on the financial evaluation is completed.
+New/Revised/Amended Standards and Interpretations Effective Date Issued by IASB Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets Yet to be decided between an Investor and Its Associate or Joint Venture" IFRS 17 - "Insurance Contracts" January 1, 2023 Amendments to IFRS 17 January 1, 2023 Amendments to IFRS 17 "Initial Application of IFRS 17 and IFRS 9 - January 1, 2023 Comparative Information" Amendments to IAS 16 "The Sale and Leased Back liabilities" January 1, 2024 Amendments to IAS 1 "Classify Liabilities as Current or Non-current" January 1, 2024 Amendments to IAS 1 "Contractual non-current Liabilities" January 1, 2024

+As of the date of authorization of the Parent Company Only Financial Statements, the Company has continued to assess the effects of amendments to other standards and interpretations on its financial conditions and financial performance.
+Related impacts will be disclosed upon completion of the assessment.